oyemadeiyanuoluwa/PROJECT_SALES_DATA_LITA/README.md

 This repository contains an Excel-based data analysis project focused on the understanding sales trends and patterns within a retail store dataset.
 The projects provides insights through data cleaning, visualization, dashboard creation.
 The Dataset is made up of 9 columns and 9922 rows.
 The columns include:

-- OrderID: This is a unique identifier assigned to a customer's prder transaction.
+- OrderID: This is a unique identifier assigned to a customer's order transaction.

 - CustomerID: This is a unique identifiier assigned to a customer, used to track and manage customer interactions,transactions, and relationships.